 The first cattle arrived in Australia with the First Fleet in 1788.
 Since then the national herd has grown to around 28 million.
-Every cow excretes, on average, about 12 cow pads per day.
-This equates to around 33 million tonnes of dung deposited around Australia every year.
+A cow makes about 12 cow pads per day.
+With over 28 million cattle across Australia in 2023, millions of tonnes of dung is produced each year.

 Bush flies breed in unburied cow dung, and just one cow pad from dairy cattle can host 2,000 to 3,000 flies.
 Cow pads from grazing cattle can host 1,000 or more flies.

 Unburied dung also presents a perfect breeding ground for buffalo flies.
 Buffalo flies are small bloodsucking parasites which attach to the cow’s hide, causing sores and irritation.

 They are a serious pest that have an economic impact on beef and dairy farmers through reduced yield.
 Chemical dips and back rubs are commonly used to control outbreaks of buffalo flies.